 If you believe your card should give you access to a restricted access point (side entrances to some New School buildings) or if you encounter a locked room that you do not have access to (faculty lounge, office, conference room, etc.), ask your administrative liaison or supervisor to email the Security department on your behalf.
 Your card will automatically begin working as soon as the access is set up.
 If your card is not working at any access points, please contact our office.

-All faculty and staff employees can add Newcard Cash to their dining account, which you use by presenting your ID card.
-This money can be used at university cafeterias and our off-campus merchants.
+All faculty and staff employees can add Newcard Cash to their dining account, which is used by presenting the ID card.
+This money can be used at university cafeterias and certain off-campus merchants.
 Any purchases made at cafeterias with Newcard Cash are tax-free.
 To add Newcard Cash, simply visit newcardcash.newschool.edu and log in with your New School username and password.
 Click on "Manage Account" on the left, and then "Add Funds" at the top.
 Newcard Cash does not expire.

-Students and faculty members taking and teaching courses only online, who cannot visit the New School campus to receive a photo ID, can request a non-photo newcard which they can use to show their affiliation with the The New School and receive the same discounts and benefits as other members of the New School community.
-To request a non-photo newcard, email email@example.com and provide the following information:
+Students and faculty members taking and teaching courses only online, who cannot visit the New School campus to receive a photo ID, can request a non-photo Newcard which they can use to show their affiliation with The New School and receive the same discounts and benefits as other members of the New School community.
+To request a non-photo Newcard, email email@example.com and provide the following information:

-only after they have confirmed that the student is registered and tuition has been paid or arrangements for tuition payment have been
+Our staff can process non-photo Newcards only after we have confirmed that the student is registered and tuition has been paid or arrangements for tuition payment have been